LevelFourAB/windshift-service/README.md

 - 💾 State storage
   - 🗄 Supports multiple key-value stores for storing state
   - 📄 Values in Protobuf format, for strong typing and schema evolution
-  - 🔄 Optimistic concurrency control using compare and swap based on revisions
+  - ↔️ Optimistic concurrency control using compare and swap
 - 🔍 Observability via OpenTelemetry tracing and metrics

 ### Planned features